VisualBean/ResilientCommand/README.md

 # Basic usage
 Lets take a basic example.
 Lets say we run a "IsItUp" service.
 The idea is that people call you to check whether some website or service is up or down.
+We also only want to check the site a max of once per second, if multiple people are looking to check at the same time.

 ``` csharp
 // The IsUpResult class.